Hi, I'm Michael, Vagabond's Irish music expert.

 Where to Experience Irish Music With Us

-Irish music remains a massive part of our Vagabond and Driftwood tours.
+Irish music remains a key part of both our Vagabond and Driftwood itineraries.